Master’s in Data Science Programs in Nevada

-- Graduate Assistantship: Students in the MS in Data Analytics and Applied Economics program can secure a graduate assistantship through either the Department of Economics or the Department of Management, Entrepreneurship, and Technology.
+- Graduate Assistantship: Students in the MS in Applied Economics and Data Intelligence program can secure a graduate assistantship.
 Earning an assistantship entails committing to help a professor with research or teaching duties.
 It comes with a monthly stipend, lower tuition, and – for nonresidents – a tuition waiver.

 - Hall Fellowship: The Department of Economics provides certain high-performing grad students additional funding – $1,000 to $5,000 a year – via the Hall Fellowship.

 - MSIS Graduate Assistantship: After acceptance into the MS in Information Systems program, you can apply for a research or teaching assistantship with the program by emailing your resume to the program chair.
 Students work in exchange for tuition assistance.